rivernuthead/Pi_analysis/README.md

 The repository is structured as following:
 1. input folder contains the files that the script needs from the outside.
 Nothing else.
+2. In the main folders are stored all the scripts and functions
+3. output folder contains all the outputs prodeced by the script and are divided considering the type of analysis.
+4. outputs should be divided by the analysis, then by the type (.npy files, plots, txt reports, txt data report to construct the plots, and so on)
+5.